 Given that such foods are sweet they are easy to overeat and can take you back a few steps when you are trying to cut weight.
 Always read labels to check whether an item has added sugars on the nutrition facts.
-You can also check the ingredient list for common artificial sweeteners such as agave, corn syrup, or cane sugar.
+You can also check the ingredient list for common sweeteners such as agave, corn syrup, or cane sugar.

 Set Achievable Goals